UNFmontreal/Dcm2Bids/docs/tutorial/parallel.md

 the same directory.
 The `sourcedata` directory is meant to contain your DICOM files.
 It doesn't mean you have to duplicate your files there but it is nice to [symlink](https://en.wikipedia.org/wiki/Symbolic_link) them there.
-That being said, feel free to let your DICOM directories whereever they are, and use that as an input to your dcm2bids command.
+That being said, feel free to let your DICOM directories wherever they are, and use that as an input to your dcm2bids command.

 === "Command"